 Examples include segregation, discrimination, and inequities in education, housing, employment, and medical care today, biased policing, criminal-justice inequities, mass incarceration, unconscious bias, attacks on voting rights, and social discrimination.

-The book asserts that it speaks to Christians about the church—the body of Christ, all Christians—and how to keep racism out of the body.
+The book asserts it speaks to Christians about the church—the body of Christ, all Christians—and how to keep racism out of the body.
 But Christian action and inaction relative to these other forms of racism and to major racism problems largely go unaddressed in the book.

 Such Christian action and inaction hurts others, including members of the body of Christ and their families.